albalaka/trade-dst/README.md

 ```

+## Performance exploration

+To train with ground truth labels appended to each utterance, use the --ground_truth_labels flag.
+Similarly, for NER entities, use --NER_labels

+To compare varying amounts of ground truth labels, use the --percent_ground_truth flag

+To train and test a model without binary slots (hotel-parking, hotel-internet), use the --no_binary_slots flag.
+Similarly, to train and test without categorical slots (hotel-stars, hotel-pricerange, restaurant-pricerange) use the --no_categorical_slots flag.

+#### Notes
 To run the scripts with NER, you will need to install spacy, as well as a pretrained NER model
 ```shell
 pip install spacy